andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

 >
 > 1. Go to the [Azure Portal - Application Registration [Prod]](https://portal.azure.com/signin/index/?Microsoft_AAD_RegisteredApps=true#blade/Microsoft_AAD_RegisteredApps/applicationsListBlade/quickStartType/JavascriptSpaQuickstartPage/sourceType/docs)
 > 1. Enter a name for your application and click **Register**
-> 1. Follow the instructions to download and configure your new application, adding **http<span/>://localhost:30662/** as Redirect URL and setting the **Implict Flow** automatically for you.
+> 1. Follow the instructions to download and automatically configure your new application for you in one click.
 > [!div renderon="docs"]
 > ### Option 2: Register your application and configure sample [Manual]
 > #### Step 1: Register your application